mihalypal/alumni/README.md

 # alumni
- This is Backend side project.
+ This is a Backend side project.